wallstromsimon/Heap-Manager/README.md

 # Heap-Manager
-Buddy and linked list heap manager implamentations for OS university course.
+Buddy and linked list heap manager implamentations for university OS course.

-malloc_ll.c and malloc_ll_old.c are two working linked list based heap managers.
+linked.c are a working linked list based heap manager.

-buddy.c does not work and was an experiment.

-buddy2.c is a working implementation of the buddy system for heap managers.
+buddy.c is a working implementation of the buddy system for heap managers.

-ll tip: Section 16.3.2 Free-Lists in the book